puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) Minimum number of idle threads to handle request spikes.
+Minimum number of idle threads to handle request spikes.
-Default is '25'

 Default value: '25'